Asymptotic estimates for the wave functions of the Dirac-Coulomb operator and applications: Introduction

-\begin{remark} Note that from the assumptions of the above Theorem, the regularity parameter $s$ must lie in $(\frac14,\sqrt{1-\nu^2})$.
-Let us give some comments on the constraints on the parameters $\nu$, $p$, $q$.
-For what concerns the Strichartz pairs, we are not able to recover the full set of admissible ones: in fact, we will perform our proof on the "endpoint board line", that is for the choice $p=2$, and as a byproduct of our method, we obtain the constraint $4<q<\frac3{1-\sqrt{1-\nu^2}}$.
-Then, by interpolating with the standard $L^\infty_t H^s_x$ estimates, we will be able to cover the grey range as represented in Figure 1.
-It is reasonable to expect that the admissibility region can be enlarged by providing a direct (and more efficient) proof in the case $p>2$, but this would require additional technicalities that we prefer not to discuss here.
-The upper bound $|\nu|<\frac{\sqrt{15}}4$ seems to have no physical meaning and it is again a byproduct of our proof; notice anyway that $\frac{\sqrt{15}}4>\frac{\sqrt3}2$, and thus this range includes the set of charges that make the Dirac-Coulomb operator essentially self-adjoint.
-Also, we mention that we restrict ourselves to the $3$-dimensional case to prove \eqref{strinonend}; in fact, $L^2_t$-Strichartz estimates do not hold in 2D even for the free wave equation.
-On the other hand, it might be possible to obtain some $L^p_t$, $p>2$, estimates as done in \cite{caczhaab}, but this would require a fair amount of additional work, therefore we here prefer to limit the estimates to the 3D case. \end{remark}
+\begin{remark} Let us also briefly comment on the strategy of our proof: we will prove our Strichartz estimates on the "endpoint board line", that is for the choice $p=2$.
+Then, by interpolating with the standard $L^\infty_t H^s_x$ estimates, we will be able to cover the range of parameters satisfying the assumptions of Theorem \ref{strichteo}.
+It is reasonable to expect that providing a direct proof in the case $L^p_t$ would allow to improve on the range of admissible exponents, but this would require a fair additional amount of technicalities that we prefer to avoid.
+The upper bound $|\nu|<\frac{\sqrt{15}}4$ is a consequence of the necessary condition \eqref{q-condbis}, and it seems to have no physical meaning; it is again a byproduct of our proof.
+Notice anyway that $\frac{\sqrt{15}}4>\frac{\sqrt3}2$, and thus this range includes the set of charges that make the Dirac-Coulomb operator essentially self-adjoint. \end{remark}

-Let us comment on the structure of this paper.
-Section \ref{preliminaries} will be devoted to introduce the necessary setup, that is a review of the partial wave decomposition, of the spectral theory of the Dirac-Coulomb operator and of the method of the steepest descents.
-Section \ref{esteigesec} will be devoted to the proof of Theorem \ref{esteigen}: as we will see, several different cases and sub-cases need to be considered in order to check every detail, and as a result the proof turns out to be quite long and slightly involved at some stages.
+The structure of the paper is the following: section \ref{preliminaries} will be devoted to introduce the necessary setup, that is a review of the partial wave decomposition, of the spectral theory of the Dirac-Coulomb operator and of the method of the steepest descents.
+Section \ref{esteigesec} will be devoted to the proof of Theorem \ref{esteigen}: as we will see, several cases and sub-cases need to be considered in order to check every detail, and as a result the proof turns out to be quite long and slightly involved at some stages.
 Section \ref{strichsec} is devoted to the proof of Theorem \ref{strichteo}.